Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

-WARSAW, Poland (AP) — Poland said Wednesday that multiple Russian drones entered its territory over the course of several hours and were shot down with help from NATO allies, describing the incursion as an “act of aggression” carried out during a wave of Russian strikes on Ukraine.
+WOHYN, Poland (AP) — Poland said Wednesday that several Russian drones entered its territory over the course of many hours and were shot down with help from NATO allies, describing the incursion as an act of aggression carried out during a wave of Russian strikes on Ukraine.

 Poland said some of the drones came from Belarus, where Russian and Belarusian troops have begun gathering for war games starting on Friday.

-Polish airspace has been violated many times since Russia’s full-scale invasion of Ukraine in 2022, but there has been nothing on this scale in Poland or in any other Western nation along the eastern flank of NATO and the European Union.
-A NATO spokesman said it was the first time the alliance has confronted a potential threat in its airspace.
+Polish airspace has been violated many times since Russia’s full-scale invasion of Ukraine in 2022, but there has been nothing on this scale in Poland or anywhere else on NATO territory.
+A spokesman said it was the first time the alliance has confronted a potential threat in its airspace.

 NATO met to discuss the incident, which came three days after Russia’s largest aerial attack on Ukraine since the war began.

+“What (Russian President Vladimir) Putin wants to do is to test us” she later told reporters in Brussels.
+“What happened in Poland is a game changer" and it should result in stronger sanctions.

 The extent of the incursion was still becoming clear: Polish Prime Minister Donald Tusk told parliament 19 violations were recorded over seven hours, but that information was still being gathered.
-Eight crash sites have been found, a government spokesperson said.
+Nine crash sites have been found, Polish authorities said, and some were hundreds of kilometers from the border.
 Dutch fighter jets came to Poland's aid and intercepted some drones, the Netherlands’ defense minister said.

-“This is an act of aggression that posed a real threat to the safety of our citizens,” the Polish military’s operational command said on social media.

-French President Emmanuel Macron called on Russia to put an end to “this reckless escalation,” while Czech Prime Minister Petr Fiala called the violation “a test of NATO countries’ defense capabilities.”
+“There are definitely no grounds to suspect that this was a course correction mistake or the like,” German Defense Minister Boris Pistorius told parliament.
+“These drones were very clearly put on this course deliberately.”

 Poland says some drones came from Belarus